 What is SEER and HSPF?

-SEER is an efficiency rating for air conditioning systems, and the higher the number, the cheaper it is to operate.
+SEER is an efficiency rating for air conditioning systems, and the bigger the number, the cheaper it is to operate.
 The difference between 23.5 and 26 is not crazy however, and the efficiency differs depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
-It tells you how efficient the system is at heating.
-We can see from these examples by looking at the SEER rating, air conditioners are about equal, if not a little better depending on the model you choose.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is unique to heat pumps.
+It tells you how efficient the unit is at heating.
+Notice from these examples that as far as energy effiency goes, air conditioners are about equal, if not superior depending on the model you choose.
 The largest difference between the two is that heat pumps can also heat your home while an AC only cools.

 Does climate matter for heat pumps?

 Heat pumps are most effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as a backup, such as with a geothermal system.
-You should speak with a NATE certified HVAC pro who has experience in your city before getting your heart set on a heat pump.
-If the equipment just isn't right for your area, you could have very high electric bills.
-Once the temperature drops too low, it's near impossible for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
-This means you could start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.
+You should speak with a NATE certified HVAC pro who has experience in your city before settling on a heat pump.
+If the equipment just isn't right for your climate, you could have extremely high electric bills.
+Once the temperature gets too low, it's near impossible for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+This means you could end up running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.

 How does a heat pump stack up against a furnace?

-and is essential for certain colder climates.
-That’s because a heat pump has issues when the weather hits about 40 degrees Fahrenheit.
-As unusual as it may seem, during cold weather, a heat pump is purposed to pull heat from the air outside and use it to raise the temperature of the inside air.
+and is essential for certain cooler climates.
+That’s because a heat pump has difficulty when the temperature hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
+As weird as it may seem, during cooler temperatures, a heat pump is purposed to pull heat from the air outside and use it to raise the temperature of the inside air.
 Just because the air outside feels cold, there is still plenty of available heat for the heat pump to work properly, but at extremely low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be great during the winter months for someone in Daytona Beach, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
-If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.
+So while a heat pump may be great during the heating season for someone in Daytona Beach, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.